How to Set Up Google Business Profile

 The basic functions are relevant for any size of company, because opening times as well as an address or a telephone number represent important customer information for most companies.

-But especially for the local marketing of products and services such as that of a consultant, doctor, craftsman, shopkeeper, or restaurant, for example, Google My Business is an important channel to be found more easily.
+But especially for the local marketing of products and services such as that of a consultant, doctor, craftsman, shopkeeper, or restaurant, for example, Google Business Profile is an important channel to be found more easily.

 Jump directly to the desired chapter or start with the first step.

-- Create a new Google My Business profile
+- Create a new Google Business profile

 - Apply for ownership